 - Spoon into mini cupcake moulds filling to about 3/4.
 Push a gooseberry halfway into each one.

-- Bake at 180℃ for 20 minutes until well risen and golden on the top.
+- Bake at 180℃ (350℉, Gas 4) for 20 minutes until well risen and golden on the top.
 Allow to cool for a few minutes then turn out onto a wire rack to cool completely.

-I’m also entering this to Shaheen’s new event Vegetable Palette over at Allotment 2 Kitchen.
+I’m also entering sharing them with Shaheen’s new event Vegetable Palette over at Allotment 2 Kitchen.
 This first theme is Summer Reds.

 I’m also filling up The Biscuit Barrel over at I’d Much Rather Bake Than … where the theme this month is In Season Fruits.